Lake Pichola, Rajasthan, India

 - Statistics / Weather / Helpful Links

 Looking for Lake Pichola cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 All About Lake Pichola

 A watery surprise awaits visitors to Udaipur in India’s semi-arid Rajasthan region: beautiful Lake Pichola.
 The first of a series of man-made lakes, Lake Pichola is the foundation on which the city itself was founded.
 Udaipur is now surrounded by man-made lakes connected by rivers and canals spanned by multiple decorative arches, giving it the title Venice of The East.
 The beauty of the 1,700-acre shallow lake encouraged the building of multiple palaces along its shore in the six-and-a-half centuries since its creation.
 The lake has also been enlarged by further damming at least once, drowning the village of Pichola from which it takes its name.
 The plentiful water resources encouraged settlement and further efforts to build artificial lakes surrounded by ever-blooming gardens, multiple palaces and an eventual tourism industry based on these romantic views.
 Udaipur is now a cultural delight and one of the most often visited locations in the Rajasthan region.